-- 1. Remove the spark plug cap and use an appropriate socket to remove the spark plug. - 2.
-Check the gap of the spark plug by using a feeler gauge and set gap to the recommend value in the engine's service manual. - 3.
-If the spark plug is worn, overheated, wet or carbon-fouled replace the spark plug. - 4.
+- In order to access the spark plugs it is recommended to remove the rear engine cover.
+This can be accomplished by removing the four carriage bolts using a 9/16" wrench. - 2.
+Remove the spark plug cap and use an appropriate socket to remove the spark plug. - 3.
+Check the gap of the spark plug by using a feeler gauge and set gap to the recommend value in the engine's service manual. - 4.
+If the spark plug is worn, overheated, wet or carbon-fouled replace the spark plug. - 5.
 Install the plug into cylinder head and torque to the recommended specifications in engine's service manual.
 Be careful not to overtighten the spark plug.